gohugoio/hugo/docs/content/community/contributing.md

 You got your new website running and it's powered by Hugo?
 Great.
 You can add your website with a few steps to the [showcase](/showcase/).

-First, make sure that you created a [fork](https://help.github.com/articles/fork-a-repo/) of Hugo on Github and cloned your fork on your local computer.
+First, make sure that you created a [fork](https://help.github.com/articles/fork-a-repo/) of Hugo on GitHub and cloned your fork on your local computer.
 Next, create a separate branch for your additions:

 ```
 # You can choose a different descriptive branch name if you like